 Getting your mobile app approved by the gateway guardians of Apple can be complicated.
-In order for an application to make it into the App Store, it must go through an approval process.
+In order for an application to make it into the App Store, it must go through an approval process and follow app store review guidelines.

 Creating a mobile app is a herculean feat in many respects.
 It takes a great deal of technical know-how to get there and for an app to get rejected after all of that hard work is beyond disappointing.
 Apple has employees who review each and every single application to ensure quality before they go onto the marketplace.
 The reason is to ensure the quality of apps and to allow users to get the best possible experience.
 After all, Apple is all about user experience.